css-materials/course-site/content/syllabus/exploratory-data-analysis/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Define exploratory data analysis and practice exploring data with visualization methods."
+summary: "Define exploratory data analysis, practice exploring data with visualizations, and familiarize with factors."

 # Location of event.
 location: ""